AarhusCrypto/EmpiricalZeroKnowledge/README.md

 EmpiricalZeroKnowledge
 ======================

+We implement the RTZ14 protocol here using ROM commitments H(x;r) .

+Interesting future work includes:

+  * Implementing RTZ14 with the extremely efficient UC-commitments from CDDGNT14.
+Complexity O(k|C|)
-We implement the IKOS07 with Scalable MPC from ID06 and compare the result with RTZ14 using novel and extremely efficient UC-commitments from CDDGNT14.
+  * implementing IKOS07 with Scalable MPC from ID06 and compare.
+Complexity O(|C|).

+We conjecture that the former construction will be faster for small circuits and reasonble statictical security parameter k.

+Currently only RTZ14 is implemented for the publication of the paper https://eprint.iacr.org/2014/934.pdf.

 Building the code
 =================